Continuous Patrolling and Hiding Games: The models

 \subsection{Patrolling games}

 In a patrolling game two players, an attacker and a patroller, act on a set $Q$ called the search space, which is assumed to be a nonempty compact subset of $\R^n$.
-An example of this could be a metric network, as defined in section \ref{subsec_network} below.
+An example of this could be a metric network, as in \cref{subsec_network}.
 The attacker chooses an attack point $y$ in $Q$ and a time to attack $t$ in $\R_+$.
 The patroller walks continuously in $Q$ with speed at most $1$.
 When the attack occurs at time $t$ and point $y$, the patroller has a time limit $m\in\R_+$ to be at distance at most $r\in\R_+$ of the attack point $y$.
-In this case he detects the attack and wins, and otherwise he does not.
+In this case she detects the attack and wins, and otherwise she does not.
 Thus, $m$ represents the time needed for an attack to be successful, and $r$ represents the detection radius of the patroller.

 A patrolling game is thus a zero-sum game given by a triplet $(Q,m,r)$.
 The attacker's set of pure strategies is $\A = Q\times\R_+$.
 An element of $\A$ is called an attack.
-The patroller's set of pure strategies is $\W = \{w:\R_+\to Q \ | \ w \text{ is } 1\text{-Lipschitz continuous}\}$.
-An element of $\W$ is called a walk. $\W$ is endowed with the topology of compact convergence (consult the proof of proposition \ref{prop_existence_value} in the appendix section \ref{sec_appendix} and \cite{munkres2000} for details).
+The patroller's set of pure strategies is An element of $\W$ is called a walk. $\W$ is endowed with the topology of compact convergence (consult the proof of \cref{prop_existence_value} in the \hyperlink{app:appendix_patrol}{Appendix of Chapter 4} and \citep{munkres2000} for details).

 The payoff to the patroller is given by

 where $w([t,t+m])=\{w(\tau) \ | \ \tau\in [t,t+m]\}.$